costanzadeacutis/Data-Analysis-3/A3/bisnode-cleaning.md

 ## Constructing the Target
 ### Employment
 Ideally, to identify fast-growing firms, I would use employment: firms (with at least 5 or 10 employees, i.e. not too small) would be identified as fast-growing if their employment annualized growing rate were greater than a certain threshold (e.g. 20%).
 However, the variable for employment, labor_avg, expresses the monthly average employment in one year.
-I could look at other possible measures of growth, for example sales, but I believe fast growth of employment can better define fast-growing firms: sales could grow for one or two years just due to contingencies and non-structural growth; while, when a firm hires more employees, the expansions entails a more structural/intrinsic growth.
+I could look at other possible measures of growth, for example sales, but I believe fast growth of employment can better define fast-growing firms: sales could grow for one or two years just due to contingencies and non-structural growth; while, when a firm hires more employees, the expansion entails a more structural/intrinsic growth.
 Moreover, the variables labor_avg is noisy (there are 121990 NA values out of 236250 total observations, and 316 0 values) but also sales is almost as noisy (72386 NA and 28864 zeros), and the lost in observations is almost the same.
 Therefore, I choose to proceed with employment.

 First, I remove the missing values from labor_avg and I drop observations where labor_avg==0.